Universal K-matrices for quantum Kac-Moody algebras: Cylindrical bialgebras

 \subsection{Tannakian formalism and completions}

-It is well--known that the purely algebraic setting we described above is in general too restrictive to describe interesting solutions of the Yang--Baxter and the reflection equations.
-Indeed, in the cases of our interest, we should rather talk of \emph{pseudo} structures (cf.\ \cite{Dr86}) in that the defining operators, \eg R--matrices and k--matrices, are not algebraic but \emph{topological}, \ie they correspond to elements in a suitable completion $\wh{H}$ of the bialgebra $H$.
-Note that in general $\wh{H}$ is only a topological bialgebra, whose structure involves tensor products {\em completed} with respect to the relevant topology.\\
+It is well--known that the purely algebraic setting we described above is in general too restrictive to describe interesting solutions of the Yang-Baxter and the reflection equations.
+Indeed, in the cases of our interest, we should rather consider \emph{pseudo} structures (cf.\ \cite{Dr86}) in that the defining operators, \eg R-matrices and K-matrices, are not algebraic but rather \emph{topological}, \ie they correspond to elements in a suitable completion $\wh{H}$ of the bialgebra $H$.
+In general $\wh{H}$ is only a topological bialgebra, whose structure involves {\em completed} tensor products.\\

 Our approach to describe such topological bialgebras is based on the well--known \emph{Tannakian formalism} \cite{D90}.
-We implicitly describe the completion $\wh{H}$ in terms of operators which act on a distinguished subcategory of $H$--modules and commute with every $H$--intertwiner.
-Note that this construction yields a canonical morphism $H\to\wh{H}$.
-In more precise terms, we obtain $\wh{H}$ as the algebra of natural transformations of a \emph{fibre functor}.\\
+We implicitly describe the completion $\wh{H}$ in terms of operators acting on a distinguished subcategory of $H$-modules and commuting with every $H$-intertwiner.
+This approach yields a canonical morphism $H\to\wh{H}$.
+Namely, let $H$ be an algebra, $\mcC\subseteq\Mod(H)$ a distinguished full subcategory and $F:\mcC\to\Vect$ the forgetful functor.
+Let $H^{\mcC}\coloneqq\End(F)$ be the algebra of natural transformations of $F$.
+Recall that, by definition, an element $\xi\in H^{\mcC}$ is a collection of operators $\xi_V: F(V)\to F(V)$, indexed by $V\in\mcC$, such that the diagram